simlist/pyluach/README.rst

-luachcal
+pyluach
 ============================

-Luachcal is a Python package for manipulating Hebrew calendar dates and Hebrew-Gregorian conversions.
+Pyluach is a Python package for manipulating Hebrew calendar dates and Hebrew-Gregorian conversions.

 Features